isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 Choo had the final laugh though when the World Cup qualifiers commenced in February 1977.
 He delivered the results when they mattered, stunning Causeway rivals Malaysia 1-0, defeating Thailand 2–0 and drawing with Hong Kong 2–2.[^41]

-Finishing second in their qualifying group after a 0–4 drubbing by Indonesia, the Lions eventually finished runner-up in the playoff following a 0–1 defeat to Hong Kong in the group final.[^42] &nbsp;
+Finishing second in their qualifying group after a 0–4 drubbing by Indonesia, the Lions eventually finished runner-up in the playoff following a 0–1 defeat to Hong Kong in the group final.[^42]

 All this, of course, was a lead-up to the historic Malaysia Cup win in May 1977.